Wingless Electromagnetic Air Vehicle: Micro-scale actuators

 Experimental results and numerical simulation demonstrate that by shrinking the gap between electrodes to micron size, the electric force density in the discharge region is increased by at least an order of magnitude and the power required for plasma discharge is decreased by an order of magnitude.
 Consequently, physically smaller and lighter power supplies can be used with these so-called micro-scale actuators.
 Investigations demonstrated that per actuator, induced velocities from the micro-scale plasma actuator are comparable to their standard, macro-scale counterparts, albeit with an order of magnitude less thrust.
 However, due to the decreased power requirements of the micro-scale plasma actuators, experiments suggest effective macroscopic flow control via large arrays of micro-scale plasma actuators.

 Novel materials

 In addition to experimental plasma actuator designs and geometries, the WEAV investigated the performance of a large variety of insulating materials for use in the dielectric barrier layer, including flexible materials such as silicone rubber and ferroelectric modified lead zirconate-titanate (PZT) and silica aerogel.

-Liftoff

-An early prototype of the WEAV was able to sustain hovering flight a few millimeters above the ground for approximately 3 minutes.
-Prototypes of varying radii were also successfully tested, suggesting scalability of the design.